Categories

 We're in love.
 We just want to be together.
 What's wrong with that?

 For all the striking stylistic elements of Moonrise Kingdom, my favorite thing about it might be its simple, effective story.
 We dive into the film in medias res with what appears to be a fairly simple caper.
-Pre-teen boy and girl are infatuated, Romeo and Juliet style, and on the run.
+Pre-teen boy and girl are infatuated, throwing their lives away in the throes of young love like Romeo and Juliet.
 How will they inevitably get caught?

 But with each scene, the film adds a layer onto that story.
 The boy, Sam (Jared Gilman), has never had a proper home, hence his desire to create one of his own.
 The girl, Suzy (Kara Hayward), has a dad who is depressed and disengaged (Bill Murray) and a mom (Frances McDormand) who’s having an affair with a local cop (Bruce Willis).
 Thus, she longs for a more romantic and devoted version of love.